ratan-lab/BaitSTR/README.md

     max_threshold  Discard blocks that include > max_threshold reads
                    [--max_threshold=10000]
-    progress       print progress every so many sequences[--progress=1000000]
+    progress       print progress every so many sequences[--progress=1000000] all            include non-polymorphic STRs in the output [--noall]
 ```

 - klength refers to the kmer length to be used.